Wicked (1998 film): Plot

 Fourteen-year-old Ellie Christianson lives in an affluent neighborhood with her parents, Karen and Ben, and younger sister, Inger.
 Beneath their privileged life-style is one tinged with dysfunction and chaos.
 Ben is a workaholic with a hectic schedule that keeps him away from home for most of the day but he's carrying on an affair with the housekeeper, Lena.
 Karen, meanwhile, passes the time by pursuing an illicit love affair with the family's next-door neighbor, Lawson Smith, while her daughters are getting ready for school.
 Karen plans to leave her husband and take the girls so she fires Lena as a means to begin her getaway.
 She is completely unaware that Ellie has secretly witnessed one of her liaisons with Lawson.

 Karen has an ongoing tumultuous relationship with Ellie, culminating in a heated confrontation one day after Ellie disobeys an order to not wear too much make-up at school.
 After Karen is found dead, having been brutally bludgeoned to death, Ellie begins to assume Karen's wifely duties to Ben around the house and to pursue an unhealthy relationship with him.

 Eventually, Lena complains that she needs her green card, so her relationship with Ben is brought to light and eventually they marry.
 The impromptu wedding ceremony ignites feelings of jealousy for Ellie as she wanted to be his wife all along.

 While the supposed love triangle is playing out in Ellie's mind, her mother's tragic "accident" is investigated by Detective Boland.
 When Karen's death is subsequently ruled to be murder, he names Ellie as the prime suspect.
 During the wedding celebrations, Ellie gets drunk and is found by Lawson who takes her to his house, washes her hair and lets her sleep.
 While talking, they decide to run away together.
 When Ellie wakes up, she decides to go home after she hears the police officer at Lawson's door saying he's going to come back with a warrant.
-Lawson tells her they'll meet up at 8am to leave.
-She says okay.
+Lawson tells her they'll meet at 8 a.m. to leave.